troperville

 • In fact, the Q Continuum has never been truly perceived by visitors; they're always shown a representation which they could understand.

-• According to Zachariah, his true form has 6 wings and 4 faces, one of which is a lion.
+• According to Zachariah, in response to Dean mocking him for still looking like a bald, middle-aged man when they run into him in Heaven, his true form has 6 wings and 4 faces, one of which is a lion.
 This is actually in line with how The Bible describes angels.

-• In another incident (Exodus chapter 24 for those who care) God appeared in full glory for seventy-four leaders of Israel total.
+• In Book of Exodus chapter 24 God appeared in full glory for seventy-four leaders of Israel total.
 The fun part?
-It mentions that they all ate and drank together (don't ask what happens when God gets drunk).
-And it says that God stood on a sapphire pavement.
-And absolutely nothing else.
+It mentions that they all ate and drank together, it says that God stood on a sapphire pavement, and absolutely nothing else.

-• Notably, this is somewhat subverted in the Catholic faith, as the saints will get to see God in all his glory in Heaven, often referred to as Beatific Vision.
-The idea behind it is that it should destroy your very soul, but God, being God, could perserve someone from letting tat happen.
+• This is subverted in the Catholic faith, as the saints will get to see God in all his glory in Heaven, often referred to as Beatific Vision.
+This is also an interpretation of the Beatitudes promising that the "clean of heart will see God."

 • Also applies to the Seraphs, God's personal throne guards.
 They keep themselves hidden with their wings (they have six or more, by the way), as any mortal who looks at them directly bursts into flames or get annihilated instantly.

-• The New Testament condenses all of its incomprehensibility in the book of Revelation.
-Okay, so the four horsemen and great seven-headed beast are all probably metaphorical... and maybe angels in their native environment really are humanoids, some with six wings and using four of them to cover their faces and feet, or have four wings and four faces... but then John talks about things like how "the sky rolled up like a scroll," and you start to get an inkling of how everything this poor man's mind was experiencing utterly defied all human comprehension.
+• Book of Revelation: The four horsemen and great seven-headed beast are all probably metaphorical... and maybe angels in their native environment really are humanoids, some with six wings and using four of them to cover their faces and feet, or have four wings and four faces... but then John talks about things like how "the sky rolled up like a scroll," and you start to get an inkling of how everything this poor man's mind was experiencing utterly defied all human comprehension.

-• In Greek and Roman myth, mortals that look upon a God/Goddess's true form instantly burst into flames and die, because the gods are that awesome.
+• Mortals that look upon a God/Goddess's true form instantly burst into flames and die, because the gods are that awesome.

 • This is exactly what happened to Dionysus' mother Semele, one of Zeus' lovers; Hera tricked her into doubting that he was truly who he claimed to be, and she insisted that he reveal his true form.
 Due to an oath he made to fulfill a promise to her, he had to comply.
 He managed to save her unborn child however, placing him under the skin of his thigh until he could be born.

-• In The Qur'an Moses asks to see God, who replies that the sight of Him to a living mortal would be too much... but He will reveal Himself to that mountain over there — which immediately crumbles to dust.
+• Moses asks to see God, who replies that the sight of Him to a living mortal would be too much... but He will reveal Himself to that mountain over there — which immediately crumbles to dust.

 • In the theological theory of Pandeism, it is proposed that those who are somehow able to contact the mind of our Creator as it unconsciously underlies our Universe find that experience so incomprehensible that their tiny human minds automatically defend themselves by interpreting such encounters as conscious communications from culturally familiar conceptions of gods, thereby explaining all revelation and scripture.